12" GOODMANS SPEAKERS

 Goodmans used the same assembly as above - frame and cover, etc. - for the 50W version of this unit (with red labels), its "Audiom 12P Power Range" speakers.
 "Power Range" is always designated on the label.

-Made for JMI in the third quarter of 1967
+Made for JMI from the third quarter of 1967

 The majority of JMI Vox Defiants had Celestion ceramic speakers.
 A few however, had Goodmans, as below:

-Below, later versions of the speaker with ridged tops (much as the examples with green labels, above:
+Below, later versions of the speaker, the Power Range Audiom 12-P, with ridged tops (much as the examples with green labels, above:

 Brochure from the 1970s